-When $rs2\neq x0$, bits SXLEN-1:ASIDMAX of the value held in rs2 are reserved for future use and should be zeroed by software and ignored by current implementations.
-Furthermore, if ASI-DLEN < ASIDMAX, the implementation shall ignore bits ASIDMAX-1:ASIDLEN of the value held in rs2.
+When $rs2\neq x0$, bits SXLEN-1:ASIDMAX of the value held in rs2 are reserved for future standard use.
+Until their use is defined by a standard extension, they should be zeroed by software and ignored by current implementations.
+Furthermore, if ASIDLEN < ASIDMAX, the implementation shall ignore bits ASIDMAX-1:ASIDLEN of the value held in rs2.